aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 - `scriptCachingPolicy` (applies to all scripts) — `CACHE_ONCE` (default) or `REFRESH_ON_REBOOT`.

-Changing a node group's lifecycle configuration affects only **new** instances and triggers the `DRAIN` strategy so running jobs finish before nodes are replaced.
+Changing a node group's lifecycle configuration only affects new instances, and it triggers the `DRAIN` strategy so running jobs finish before nodes get replaced.

 ## Reading the logs